spencertipping/ni/dev/commit-design.md

 we reconstruct it it will do the equivalent of producing multiple perl-package commits.
 This probably indicates that slices serialize into multi-commit
 bundles: one to create the slice, others to install it into each package.

+Maybe the simplest strategy is to make the rule that objects side-effect by journaling rather than by acting.
+Then we end up with the expedient property that all modifications to the perl runtime are quoted, which in turn means that _interfacing with local and remote perl interpreters is equivalent._

+##### Constructors can create named objects, but don't return commits
+This is relevant in an RMI context.
+Who owns the commit that is created when a class comes into existence?
+Arguably the class itself does; that's how it would be serialized.

+Ok hang on; commits aren't quite as well-defined as I want them to be.
+A commit is a way to modify the perl interpreter state, or more specifically to define things.
+There's no commit for object instantiation; that's considered to be an internal state modification for an image.
+Images and their associated instances are opaque; modifications they make to the perl runtime are not.